13052477839/oovijava/README.md

 Hp Openview Actions based on the ViJava library

-Please place the HP OO SDK libraries inside the `./lib` folder
+Please place the HP OO SDK libraries inside the `./lib` folder:
+  - JRAS-sdk.jar
+  - ContentCommons.jar

 # Using